capytaine/capytaine/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-It is based on [Nemoh](https://lheea.ec-nantes.fr/logiciels-et-brevets/nemoh-presentation-192863.kjsp), which has been developed by Gérard Delhommeau, Aurélien Babarit et al., (École Centrale de Nantes) and is distributed under the Apache License 2.0.
+It is based on version 2 of [Nemoh](https://lheea.ec-nantes.fr/logiciels-et-brevets/nemoh-presentation-192863.kjsp), which has been developed by Gérard Delhommeau, Aurélien Babarit et al., (École Centrale de Nantes) and was distributed under the Apache License 2.0.

+Some core Fortran routines of Capytaine coming from Nemoh version 2 are also available under the Apache License 2.0.
+They can be found in the [`capytaine/green_functions/libDelhommeau`](https://github.com/capytaine/capytaine/tree/master/capytaine/green_functions/libDelhommeau) directory of Capytaine's repository.

-It includes code from [meshmagick](https://github.com/LHEEA/meshmagick/) by François Rongère (École Centrale de Nantes), licensed under the GNU General Public License (GPL).
+Capytaine includes code from [meshmagick](https://github.com/LHEEA/meshmagick/) by François Rongère (École Centrale de Nantes), licensed under the GNU General Public License (GPL).